0xdavid7/tranhuyducseven/README.md

-# Tran Huy Duc - Blockchain Developer | Fullstack Engineer 🦀
+# David Tran - Blockchain Developer | Fullstack Engineer 🦀

 Hi there!
-I'm Tran Huy Duc, a passionate Blockchain developer.
+I'm David, a passionate Blockchain developer.
 I love diving into complex problems and building innovative solutions in the world of decentralized technologies.

 ## Skills 💥